mohamed5523/MedRag/backend/README.md

 - `GET /api/analytics/queries` - Get query logs
 - `GET /api/analytics/health` - Get system health
 - `GET /api/analytics/stats` - Get detailed statistics

+## 🔁 MCP Routing for Voice Queries

+The `/api/chat/query-with-voice` endpoint now inspects every request and routes it to the clinic MCP server when appropriate:

+- The `state_manager` extracts intent/entities.
+Intents such as `ask_price`, `book_appointment`, `check_availability`, and `list_doctors` are mapped to MCP tools.
+Any hospital-related query is forced back to the existing RAG flow.
+- A deterministic router (`app/core/intent_router.py`) emits a `RouteDecision` that the new `ClinicWorkflowService` executes.
+The workflow can invoke multiple MCP tools (e.g., provider list → resolve IDs → fetch schedule) before summarising the JSON output with the standard `QAEngine`.
+- All intermediate tool calls are traced in Phoenix so you can correlate MCP activity with user conversations.

+> **Tip:** The reference MCP server lives under `backend/MCP/`.
+Start it (or point the backend to your deployed instance) before issuing clinic-specific voice queries so the workflow can resolve doctors, clinics, and prices.
+> When using `docker compose up mcp-server backend`, the MCP server automatically runs as part of the stack.

+Set the `MCP_*` environment variables described below to match your deployment.
+You can override the individual tool URLs (`MCP_PROVIDER_LIST_URL`, etc.) if the server exposes custom routes.

 ## 🔧 Configuration